edap/edap.github.com/content/_index.md

 {{< video-4-3 url="https://player.vimeo.com/video/128782688">}}

-I am a software developer with 20 years of experience based in Berlin.
+I am a software developer based in Berlin.
 I have been [lecturing](/teaching) at Universität der Künste in the [New Media](https://newmedia.udk-berlin.de/about) department and I have co-founded in 2006 the [IOCOSE](http://iocose.org) art collective.